Pinjarra Hills - Pullenvale

 Pinjarra Hills - Pullenvale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Pinjarra Hills - Pullenvale's population, as of November 2025, is approximately 5,891 people.
-This figure represents a growth of 218 individuals, an increase of 3.8% since the 2021 Census, which recorded a population of 5,673 people.
-This change is inferred from the estimated resident population of 5,885 in June 2024 and the addition of 9 validated new addresses since the Census date.
-The population density stands at 133 persons per square kilometer.
-Pinjarra Hills - Pullenvale's growth rate of 3.8% since the census is within 1.9 percentage points of the SA3 area's growth rate of 5.7%.
+Pinjarra Hills - Pullenvale's population is around 5,891 as of Feb 2026.
+This reflects an increase of 218 people since the 2021 Census, which reported a population of 5,673 people.
+The change is inferred from the estimated resident population of 5,885 in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 133 persons per square kilometer.
+Pinjarra Hills - Pullenvale's growth rate of 3.8% since census positions it within 2.3 percentage points of the SA3 area (6.1%).
 Population growth was primarily driven by overseas migration, contributing approximately 53.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-According to these projections, over this period, the area's population is expected to decline by 60 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 75 to 84 age group, projected to grow by 117 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied for each age cohort.
+Future population trends indicate a decline of 60 persons by 2041 according to this methodology, but growth is anticipated across specific age cohorts, led by the 75 to 84 age group projected to grow by 117 people.

 Frequently Asked Questions - Population